by Beverly Ward

 A short video of a therapist using CBT to help a client with Mind Reading

 * A personal interjection about the video below - and this is strictly my opinion offered for your consideration: Dr. Burns is an excellent CBT teacher and a leader in the field, but I did not like him referring to CBT as ‘the gospel’.
-While Dr. Burns' teachings on CBT are excellent and so helpful, he is wrong to apply the term gospel to anything other than the teachings of Christ.
-CBT is great and the help it offers is exciting, but nothing else even begins to approach the Greatness of the Gospel and of Christ.
+While Dr. Burns' teachings on CBT are excellent and so helpful, I believe he is wrong to apply the term "gospel" to anything other than the teachings of Christ.
+CBT is great and the help it offers is exciting, but nothing else even begins to approach the Greatness of the Gospel of Christ.
 Always, always guard your heart and mind when you hear anyone speak a wrong message, no matter who they are or how well intentioned they may be.

 *A video of Dr David Burns teaching about Jumping to Conclusions.